-We are excited to announce that we will be offering a new in-person program for grades K-6 (approx. ages 6-12) called Audubon's Forest Classroom.
+We are excited to announce that we will be continuing to offering our in-person program for grades K-6 (approx. ages 6-12) called Audubon's Forest Classroom.
 We integrate the outdoor classroom with rigorous academic concepts, conservation-based themes, and connection with nature.
 This program is designed to provide students supplemental learning to their homeschool or in-classroom education, as well as routine during this uncertain time.

-Check our our Forest Classroom Blog for insight on how we've spent our days!
+Check our our Forest Classroom Blog for insight on how we spent our time!

 Grades: K-6 (approx. ages 6-12)

 Location: Audubon Vermont's Clubhouse (accessed by the sugarhouse parking area on Main Road).
+The Clubhouse is located within our sugarbush and is our indoor space with bit open windows, a concrete floor, and fire place.
+The area has two rustic outhouses with handsanatizing/cleaning options available but the facility doesn't have running water.
+This space doesn't have potable water.
 This program will be entirely outdoors.
 We will spend our days hiking and playing outside at the Green Mountain Audubon Center.
 In the event of unsafe weather (driving rain, thunderstorms, high wind, etc) we will cancel and refund your program fee.

-Fee: Audubon Vermont members $270 ; Non-members $315.
-You can become a member of Audubon Vermont and the National Audubon Society with a $35 Family Membership: vt.audubon.org/join
+Memebers save 10%!
+You can become a member of Audubon Vermont and the National Audubon Society with a donation of $20 or more.
+Consider a $35 Membership for your Family: vt.audubon.org/join

 Forms: Health and Liability Release Forms are required for all drop-off programs (parents leave their students in our care).
 Download these forms at the bottom of the page "Downloadable Resources"

 **Personal Program Withdrawl**